Do citronella candles work blog. Natural insect repellent alternatives

 Yes – When professionally made with quality ingredients.

-Essential oils are dangerous to use by amateurs in DIY candles because the oil can have a lower flash point than fragrance oils.
+Essential oils are dangerous when used by amateurs in DIY candles because the oil can have a lower flash point than fragrance oils.
 A poorly made candle can catch fire if too much oil is used, or if it's not adequately combined with the wax at the correct temperature.

 Can burning candles be harmful?